Achylis21/Simple-Python-Calculator/README.md

 # Simple-Python-Calculator
-My First Python Simple Activity.
+My First Python Simple Activity. <br>
-Feel free to give comments.
+Feel free to give comments. <br>
-I do appreciate to learn and improve more
+I do appreciate to learn and improve more <br>
 🚀🚀🚀